Do tortillas go bad? Of course. Like many other kinds of foods, tortillas do go bad through time.

 The eye-catchy color of spinach tortillas is not surprising because they came from spinach.
 By adding spinach into tortillas, the fiber level will enhance with the green color, differentiating from usual tortillas.

-When you make tortillas at home for your family and friends, you will need a homemade recipe to make this flatbread quickly and accessible with all-purpose flour, water, and salt.
+While it sounds surprising, you can easily make tortillas at home with just an excellent tortilla maker for your family and friends.
+You will need a homemade recipe to make this flatbread quickly and accessible with all-purpose flour, water, and salt.

 Do Tortillas Go Bad?